frederic-perez/AmE-dictionary/data/idioms.md

 __best of all__ Used to refer to the most important or appealing part of something that has many good parts. _The machine is easy to use, easy to clean, and best of all, it’s absolutely free when you order these books._
 __best-kept secret__
 __bestie__ _slang_ One’s closest friend. _I’m so excited that my bestie is coming to visit this weekend!_
+__bet the farm__ To risk everything on a venture that one thinks will be successful.
+Primarily heard in US. _I wouldn’t bet the farm on that wacky invention._
 __better (to be) safe than sorry__
 __better late than never__
 __better the devil you know than the devil you don’t__ _prov_ When faced with two options, it is better to choose the more familiar one, even if it is undesirable. _A: “Why don’t you just quit your job if you’re so miserable?”
 B: “Who knows if a new job will be any better!
 Better the devil you know than the devil you don’t.”_